chrisjameschamp/DIY-Active-Pedal-Design/Design Files/Slider/README.md

 Some users in the DIY FFB Pedal Discord have reported success with PLA+ or regular PETG.
 I haven’t tested these myself, and I’d be cautious about PLA+’s long-term durability.

+The **Slider_Shield** is not structural and does not need to be printed in nylon.
+I personally printed and tested it with Fiberon's PETG-CF.

 ### Print Settings

-The pedal arm was printed on a Creality K2 Plus, but print settings will vary depending on your printer and material.
-Make sure your filament and printer are well-tuned before attempting a full print — it’s a large part and can take quite a while.
+The slider was printed on a Creality K2 Plus, but print settings will vary depending on your printer and material.

-Don’t do what I did and print seven of them while dialing in settings 😅

 #### Recommended Print Settings